NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-11-07-disjoint-sets.md

 Each set in this example can be represented using a linked list.
 Each member of the list contains the set member, the pointer to the next object in the list , and the pointer to the previous member in hte list.
 The order of the objects in the list does not matter.

 In this case, Make_set(x) and Find_Set(x) require O(1) time.
 For Make_Set we just create a new linked list with the the only element x.
 For Find_Set(x) we just return the member variable in the object that we are pointing to.

 However, the Union(x,y) funuction would take  much longer O( $n^2$ ).

+### A weighted Union Heuristic

+Uion(x,y) in average takes O(n) time because we may be appending a longer list to the shorter one.
+What if we could always append only the shorter list to the longer one?
+We can do that by applying **weigted-union heiristic** where each list also includes the length of the list.
+Then we will always be able to append the shorter list to the longer one.

 **Problem 2**